kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lab_Executing_Stored_Procedures.md

                          (e.IsActive = 1 OR @IncludeInactiveEmployees = 1)
                    THEN 1 END) AS EmployeesAboveThreshold
     FROM Departments d
-    LEFT JOIN Employees e ON d.DepartmentID = e.DepartmentID
+    LEFT JOIN Employees e ON d.DepartmentID = e.d.DepartmentID
-    WHERE (@DepartmentID IS NULL OR d.DepartmentID = @DepartmentID) AND d.IsActive = 1
+    WHERE (@d.DepartmentID IS NULL OR d.DepartmentID = @d.DepartmentID)
+      AND d.IsActive = 1
       AND (e.EmployeeID IS NULL OR e.IsActive = 1 OR @IncludeInactiveEmployees = 1)
     GROUP BY d.DepartmentID, d.DepartmentName, d.Location, d.Budget